Shah Ismail Dehlvi: Tariqah-i-Muhammadiyah movement

+Start of Jihad

-Arriving in Peshawar valley in late 1826, Syed Ahmad and his followers made their base in towns of Hund and Zaida in Swabi District.
-Syed Ahmad called upon the local Pashtun and Hazarewal tribes to wage jihad, and demanded that they renounce their tribal customs and adopt the Sharia.
-The traditional khans were replaced by Wahabi-style reformist ulama (Islamic scholars) and a system of Islamic taxes was established to finance the jihad.
+Arriving in Peshawar Valley in late 1826, Syed Ahmad and his followers made their base in towns of Hund and Zaida in Swabi District.
+Syed Ahmad called upon the local Pashtun and Hazarewal tribes to wage jihad, and demanded that they renounce their tribal customs and adopt the Shari'a.
+The traditional khans were replaced by ulama (Islamic scholars) and a system of Islamic taxes was established to finance the jihad.
 Soon after this evangelist campaign and the establishment of the Sharia system, jihad was declared.
-He sent an ultimatum to Ranjit Singh, demanding:[...] either become a Muslim, pay Jizyah or fight and remember that in case of war, Yaghistan supports the Indians.
+He sent an ultimatum to Ranjit Singh, demanding him to accept Islam, or pay jizyah, or to prepare for an open war, further mentioning that in the case of later, all of Yaghistan supported his movement.

 The mujahideen were educated with both theological doctrines and physical training sessions.
 Syed Ahmad organized wrestling, archery training, and shooting competitions.
 The mujahideen also repeated several Islamic anthems.
 One such popular anthem has survived, known as "Risala Jihad".
 On 21 December 1826, Syed Ahmad and his 1,500 followers clashed with 4,000 Sikh troops in the battle of Akora Khattak and obtained a significant victory.
-On 11 January 1827, allegiance was sworn on his hand and he was declared Caliph and Imam.
-Syed Ahmad's claim to Khilafah was viewed with suspicion in the Frontier region as well as in the clerical circles of North India.
-When the Jumu'ah (Friday prayer) sermon was read in his name, symbolizing his claim to power, the tribal chiefs became wary.
-According to prominent Pathan Sardars like Khadi Khan, Maulvis were ill-equipped to run the affairs of a state.
+On 11 January 1827, allegiance was sworn on his hand and he was declared caliph and imam.
+Syed Ahmad's claim to khilafah was viewed with suspicion in the frontier region as well as in the clerical circles of northern India.
+When the jumu'ah (Friday prayer) sermon was read in his name, symbolizing his claim to power, the tribal chiefs became wary.
+According to prominent Pashtun sardars like Khadi Khan, maulvis were ill-equipped to run the affairs of a state.
 In response to the criticisms, Syed Ahmad asserted that his aim was not material but to lead a jihad against kuffar.
-Defending his claim to Caliphate, Syed Ahmad writes:We thank and praise God, the real master and the true king, who bestowed upon his humble, recluse and helpless servant the title of Caliphate, first through occult gestures and revelations, in which there is no room for doubt, and then by guiding the hearts of the believers towards me.
-This way God appointed me as the Imam (leader)... the person who sincerely confesses to my position is special in the eyes of God, and the one who denies it is, of course sinful.
-My opponents who deny me of this position will be humiliated and disgraced.

-Regarding his Imamate, Syed Ahmad wrote to Nawab Wazir ud-Dawla, the ruler of Tonk:

-"believe me, the person who sincerely confesses to my position is special in the eyes of God, and the one who denies it is, of course sinful.
-My opponents who deny me of this position will be humiliated and disgraced".